ArnaudGardille/RL-OOD-detection/README.md

 TODO:
 - investigate the correlation between the ood score and the decreasing of the reward
 - propose a gym wrapper to de online ood detection
-- compare our results to the ones of https://arxiv.org/abs/2112.02694
+- Complete the comparison between the benchmark and our results.